lrlljsadaran-rgb/CP2--S1101-GROUP-21/README.md

   * Tied row selection events to extract indices directly from the `JTable` matrix, mapping chosen data arrays seamlessly back into editable input fields.
   * Implemented an inline updating engine that rewrites file records with new configurations upon successful data structure validation checks.
   * Integrated an administrative safety guard utilizing `JOptionPane` dialog boxes to verify operational intent before processing database delete triggers.

+### MPHCR05 – Feature 5: Payroll Summary Display

+* Description:
+  Implemented a payroll summary module that generates an overall summary of computed employee payroll information.
+The feature provides management with a quick overview of payroll statistics and allows the generated report to be exported as a CSV file.

+* Technical Implementations:
+  * Added a dedicated `Generate Summary` button that becomes useful after payroll computation.
+  * Computes the total number of employees, total gross pay, total deductions, average net pay, and overall payroll totals using existing employee records loaded from the CSV file.
+  * Validates that employee records exist and that payroll has already been computed before generating the summary.
+  * Displays the payroll summary using a `JOptionPane` dialog containing the computed payroll statistics.
+  * Added an optional CSV export feature through `PayrollSummaryExporter.java`, allowing users to save the generated payroll summary to a selected folder.
+  * Automatically generates a timestamped report filename and displays the file name and save location after a successful export.

+---
+## Payroll Summary Export

+The Payroll Summary module includes a CSV export option that enables users to save a generated payroll summary report to a user-selected directory.

+The exported report contains:

+* Report generation date and time
+* Total number of employees
+* Total Gross Pay
+* Total Deductions
+* Total Net Pay
+* Average Net Pay

+After a successful export, the system displays the generated filename and the folder where the report has been saved.

 ---